szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - THAC0: +4
 - It's a flashy sword, and kits that are used to flashy fighting get bonus +1/2 APR: Blades, Shadowdancers, and Swashbucklers

-**Component 1230:** Make Short Sword of Mask slightly more powerful
+### Make Short Sword of Mask slightly more powerful (1230)

 Makes the chance-based Level drain take 2 levels instead of just one and the Entangle effect 5% more likely to trigger (20%).
-In both versions of the sword, the entangle is no longer subject to magic resistance.
+In both versions of the sword, entangle is no longer subject to magic resistance.

-**Component 1240:** Make Purifier's dispel magic much better and damage bonus affect all evil, not just Chaotic Evil
+### Make Purifier's powers better and affect all evil (1240)

 Just as the title says.
 It's kind of funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.